 Both AR (Augmented Reality) and VR (Virtual Reality) are unique in that they offer a level of user engagement unmatched by any other platform.
 They wow users by immersing them in a simulated yet incredibly life-like digital environment.
 From Google’s 2018 unveiling of their ARCore platform, to Harry Potter: Wizards Unite AR game in 2019, to Apple’s current launching of ARKit, the biggest AR platform in the world, it seems that many brands are depending on AR to stay relevant.
 Experts predict that global consumer spending on VR/AR content is going to reach around $6.5 billion in 2020, $8 billion in 2021, and over $170 billion in 2022.
-And considering that all we need to enjoy all these new games is a smart phone and a mobile app, AR/VR is now more widely accessible than ever.
+And considering that all we need to enjoy all these new games is a smart phone and a mobile app, AR/VR will be more accessible than ever.

 2) Hyper Casual Gaming

-Let’s do a quick 180 and talk about what could be considered the polar opposite of AR/VR technology: hyper casual gaming.
-As opposed to the complexity and holisticness of AR/VR games, users are amused by the lightweight, basic features of hyper casual games.
-With no tutorials required, it provides an easy breezy instant gameplay experience for the user.
-The competition in the hyper casual gaming arena is growing as more and more gaming companies enter in search of fun, straightforward games for their users.
-One of our most popular games is hyper casual!
+Let’s do a quick 180 and talk about what could be considered the polar opposite of AR/VR technology: hyper-casual gaming.
+As opposed to the complexity and holisticness of AR/VR games, users are amused by the lightweight, basic features of hyper-casual games.
+With no tutorials required, it provides an easy-breezy instant gameplay experience for the user.
+The competition in the hyper-casual gaming arena is growing as more and more gaming companies enter in search of fun, straightforward games for their users.
+One of our most popular games is hyper-casual!
 Check out Kick King for android and for IOS!

 3) The Rise of Social Features in Casual Games